-Qualified Patient Care Assessment Program: A health care facility's rules, standards and procedures, adopted pursuant to the facility's bylaws (unless otherwise required by statute), designed to establish effective programs in quality assurance, risk management, peer review, identification and prevention of substandard practice, and maximization of patient care assessment and thus minimization of loss, and which meet or exceed the rules, procedures and standards set forth in 243 CMR 3.00.
-A Qualified Patient Care Assessment Program is a "risk management program" established by the Board of Registration in Medicine pursuant to M.G.L. c.
+Patient Care Assessment Program means a health care facility's rules, standards and procedures, adopted pursuant to the facility's bylaws (unless otherwise required by statute), designed to establish effective programs in patient safety, quality assurance, risk management, peer review, utilization review, credentialing and identification and prevention of substandard practice which meet or exceed the rules, procedures and standards set forth in 243 CMR 3.00.
+A Patient Care Assessment Program is a "risk management program" established by the Board of Registration in Medicine pursuant to M.G.L. c.
 111, § 203(d) and recognized as a "risk management program" within the meaning of M.G.L. c.
 112, § 5.

+Quality and Patient Safety Committee means a standing committee of the Board, comprised of at least one Board member and other members who are appointed by the Board Chair.
+The Quality and Patient Safety Committee assists the Board in the review of health care facilities’ Patient Care Assessment Programs.

+Quality and Patient Safety Division (QPSD) means the division of the Board responsible for monitoring health care facility compliance with 243 CMR 3.00.
+The Quality and Patient Safety Division is the “risk management unit” established by the Board, as defined in M.G.L. c.
+112, § 5.

+Serious Reportable Event (SRE) means those events reported to the Massachusetts Department of Public Health pursuant to 105 CMR 130.332.

-3.03: Establishment of and Participation in Qualified Patient Care Assessment Program
+3.03: Establishment of and Participation in Patient Care Assessment Programs

-(1) A Qualified Patient Care Assessment Program shall be described in a written plan, shall be reviewed and updated at least annually by the governing body of the health care facility, and shall be submitted to the Board when adopted or amended.
+(1) A Patient Care Assessment Program shall be described in a written plan, shall be reviewed and updated at least annually by the governing body of the health care facility, and shall be submitted to the Board when adopted or amended.
 The plan shall include, at a minimum, procedures for compliance with 243 CMR 3.00, including:

 (a) governing body responsibility for the program including, but not limited to, patient care assessment related committees established pursuant to governing body authorization;